hanok2/purepng/man/ca.rst

 ------------

-Because PurePNG is written in Python it's trivial to install into a Python installation, or include in your application (as long as it's written in Python!).
+Because PurePNG is written in Python it's trivial to install into a Python installation.
 Just use ``python setup.py install``.

-There is also "light" mode: you can just copy the ``code/png/png.py`` file.
+There is also "light" mode: you can just copy the :download:`../code/png/png.py` file.
 You can even `curl` it straight into wherever you need it:
 ``curl -O https://raw.githubusercontent.com/Scondo/purepng/master/code/png/png.py``.
 This "light" module mode contains all features required for PNG reading and